Ivy League: U.S. presidents in the Ivy League

-Of the 45 persons who have served as President of the United States, 16 have graduated from an Ivy League university.
+Of the 45 persons who have served as President of the United States, 16 have graduated from an Ivy League university with either a Bachelor's or advanced degree.
 Of them, eight have degrees from Harvard, five from Yale, three from Columbia, two from Princeton and one from Penn.
 Twelve presidents have earned Ivy undergraduate degrees.
 Four of these were transfer students: Woodrow Wilson transferred from Davidson College, Barack Obama transferred from Occidental College, Donald Trump transferred from Fordham University, and John F. Kennedy transferred from Princeton to Harvard.
 John Adams was the first president to graduate from college, graduating from Harvard in 1755.